MageDevPodcast/view_model_example/README.md

 # How to use
 Place the files in app/code of a Magento 2.2 or above site.
 Tested on 2.2 but will very likely work on 2.3+ as well.

-# Tour of vendor folders
+# Tour of vendor & module folders
-Below is a list of vendor folders and module names in this repo, and why they exist.
+Below is a list of vendor folders and module names in this repo, along with why they exist.

 Vendor Name | Module Name  | Notes
 --- | --- | ---